TL;DR — drop-in `docker-compose.yml`

 ```

 The `node` user in `node:20-slim` has UID 1000, which matches most Linux host users.
-This makes volume mount permissions work without extra configuration.
+Volume mounts work without permission tweaks.

 ```bash